-1. Not Doing A Reverse Backup.
-If you use any line of business application in the cloud to store data -

-2. Depending On Employees To Save Data To Your Server.
+- 1. Not Doing A Reverse Backup.
+If you use any line of business application in the cloud to store data including accounting records, client files and the like you should be backing up ALL of that data to your location on a regular basis.
+How frequently?
+That depends on how much you are willing to lose.
+If you could lose a week of data, then back up weekly.
+If the thought of losing a week puts you into fits, then back up daily.
+Most cloud providers are savvy enough to have redundant systems and backups of your data but don't risk it! - 2.
+Depending On Employees To Save Data To Your Server.
 Many offices only back up their server; the problem is, employees often keep a LOT of critical documents and data on their workstations that are NOT being backed up; and if you're depending on them to remember to do it, you're asking for trouble.
-The right thing to do is automate your backups so ALL devices and data are backed up without depending on someone's memory.

-3. Having A Single Point Of Failure.
+The right thing to do is automate your backups so ALL devices and data are backed up without depending on someone's memory. - 3.
+Having A Single Point Of Failure.
 If you're still using outdated tape drives (and we hope you're NOT) you might discover that nobody can remember the password to access the data on it.
 Or there may be only one person in the organization who knows where your data is being backed up and how to access it.
 A smart move would be to walk though a couple of "what if" scenarios to see if you actually have what you need to recover your data.